 Your homemade Vitamin C will last about a year in a sealed glass container, but if you use it every day, that timeline isn't all that relevant.

 So there you go!
 Super easy and inexpensive Vitamin C you can make at home.
-Let me know if you try it!
+You can also make a beneficial face scrub with the peels, check out the simple DIY here.
+You can also try making easy and flavorful Moroccan Preserved Lemons if you have some extra citrus on your hands.
+Let me know if you try any of these recipes!